Photo Retouching: Free Photoshop Tutorial

 1. In Photoshop, go to File > Open.

-2. Navigate to Desktop > Class Files > Photoshop Class and double–click on 1B Deer.jpg to open it.
+2. Navigate to Desktop > Class Files > Photoshop Class and double–click on deer.jpg to open it.

-3. As shown below, in the Layers panel, click and drag the Background layer down to the New layer button new button at the bottom right.
+3. As shown below, in the Layers panel, click and drag the Background layer down to the New layer icon new button at the bottom right.
 This creates a duplicate layer that we can edit without changing the original image.

 duplicate layer